-I prefer to keep the cayenne pepper out of my spiced crackers, but it pairs well with pretzels, at least in my mind.
+I prefer to keep the cayenne pepper out of my spiced crackers, but I think it pairs well with pretzels.

 Like all things spicy and salty, these pair great with a cold beer.
 I like to serve these when we are having a few folks over to watch football games.